Ōtari-Wilton's Bush: History

 The original forest in the area surrounding Ōtari-Wilton's Bush was a podocarp broadleaf forest.
-The area was known as a good place to catch birds, and this gives rise to the Māori name: “Place of snares”.
+The area was known and used by successive iwi as a good place to gather food and catch prey, and this gives rise to the Māori name Ōtarikākā ('place of snares to trap kākā') shortened to Ōtari.
+(Note: The majority of recent independent sources use the spelling Ōtari with the diacritic.
+Older sources do not use the diacritic.
+For consistency in this article, all occurrences in the body of the article use the diacritic, but where the name appears in the title of a reference, it is presented in the form used in the cited source.)
 Large trees in the wider area were felled for timber when European settlers arrived in the region, and farms were established.